ProfessorStrenn/JavaCoreTemplate/readme.md

 1. **File | New | Project from Version Control...** (or **Get from VCS** at the Welcome window).
 2. Enter `https://github.com/ProfessorStrenn/JavaCoreTemplate` for the URL.
 3. Change the last Directory element from `JavaCoreTemplate` to the name of your project - e.g. `MMarciano_RockCountdown_F35`.
-4. Clone.
+Click Clone.
-5. When the cloning completes, right-click on the project name | Refactor | Rename.
+4. When the cloning completes, right-click on the project name | Refactor | Rename.
 Set the module name to match the project name - e.g. `MMarciano_RockCountdown_F35`.

 # A SIMPLER JAVA